SQream/sqream_docs/guides/migration/orc.rst

    CREATE TABLE users AS SELECT * FROM ext_users;

-Loading a table from a bucket of files on S3
+Loading a Table from a Bucket of Files on S3
 -----------------------------------------------

 .. code-block:: postgres